 The Compliance Program applies to all work situations, from conflicts of interest to development and implementation of disease programs, from interactions with patients to handling confidential information.
-This Program Summary is your guide.
-For more detailed information, please refer to the TAF Compliance Program Policies & Procedures.

 It is our responsibility to know and understand the Compliance Program and related policies that govern our work.
 We are all accountable.